 Most students take time to settle into a new environment; however it may take some students longer to feel secure and relaxed, due to their prior experiences.
 Students from refugee backgrounds may be suffering from the effects of trauma, dislocation, the loss of family members and from ‘culture shock’.
 They and their families may be unsure about their futures.
 Organisations such as The Victorian Foundation for Survivors of Torture can help students and families suffering from trauma.

 In Victoria, the VCAA has published the EAL Companion to AusVELS which should be used to assess the English language learning of EAL students, to help plan programs for them and to report on their progress.
-The EAL Developmental Continuum provides more detailed information about each Stage of the EAL Companion to AusVELS, including more detailed performance indicators, and examples of language use.
-The EAL Developmental Continuum is organised in the same Stages as the EAL Companion to AusVELS.
+The EAL Developmental Continuum P-10 provides more detailed information about each stage of the EAL Companion to AusVELS, including more detailed performance indicators, and examples of language use.
+The EAL Developmental Continuum is organised in the same stages as the EAL Companion to AusVELS.

-It is also worth finding out if your student is eligible for a New Arrivals program, or whether other system support is available, such as access to assistance from consultants.
+It is also worth finding out if your student is eligible for a new arrivals program, or whether other system support is available, such as access to assistance from consultants.
 See newly arrived students for more information.

 Several resources have been specifically developed to assist teachers with newly arrived EAL students in primary school, and these are available for download from the Department of Education and Training Victoria website.
 See No English.
 Don’t Panic, a handbook for teachers of EAL students in their first few weeks at school in Australia.
 Information includes: